-The level of granularity available from the analytics tools it uses helps the IT team provide insights to how users interact with the wireless network and how the team can make improvements to that experience, he noted.
+The level of granularity available from the network analytics tools it uses helps the IT team to monitor and provide insights to how users interact with the wireless network and how the team can make improvements to that experience, he noted.

 According to Morton, the analysis has helped IT identify problems that are too difficult to find on their own or take too long to find manually.
 For example, in one classroom of 450, students were asked to use clicking devices to enter responses in an interactive test.
 Of those students, 50 found that their clickers were not working.
 NetInsight automatically used an algorithm to find the problem and suggest how to fix it.

 In a separate case, he added, the university discovered 361 access points were malfunctioning.
 Instead of IT staff having to dig through all the access points manually, the network analytics tool was able to provide a list of the malfunctioning sites and what was wrong with them.

 Machine learning, AI and advanced network analytics

 Eventually, the university hopes that NetInsight will be able to proactively solve issues that arise, Morton said, adding the environment for machine learning and AI is changing so rapidly that there's a learning curve to discover what analytics tools will be able to do someday.